Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Introduction

 \section{Introduction}

 The Glashow-Weinberg-Salam electroweak (EW) theory is a SU(2)$\times$U(1) Yang-Mills gauge theory, with the gauge symmetry 'broken' by a scalar field via the Englert-Brout-Higgs-Guralnik-Hagen-Kibble Mechanism.
-This has been confirmed from experiment, i.e., the massive $W^\pm$ $Z$ particles v.s. the massless photon, and a 'remaining' neutral scalar particle which is generally refered to as the Higgs particle.
-This is remarkably different from the other set of the standard model, quantum chromodynamics (QCD) with its SU(3) gauge symmetry not broken.
-Though the confinement mechanism is yet not fully understood, itself is a manifestation of the non-broken---simply that all physical states are colour singlet, i.e., invariant w.r.t. the SU(3) group.
+This has been confirmed from experiments, i.e., the massive $W^\pm$, $Z$ particles versus the massless photon, and a 'remaining' neutral scalar particle which is generally referred to as the Higgs particle, all have been well measured.
+The EW theory is remarkably different from the other set of the standard model, quantum chromodynamics (QCD) with its SU(3) gauge symmetry not broken.
+Though the confinement mechanism is yet not fully understood, itself is a manifestation of the non-broken---simply that all physical states are colour singlet, i.e., invariant w.r.t. the SU(3) group; and any physical observable constructed with the 'colourful' quark gluon degree of freedom must be SU(3) invariant.

 In general, a realistic calculation of the S-matrix or scattering amplitude employing the quantized field theory of the standard model need to fix a specific gauge and it is adopted that the result should be independent from the choice of the gauge.
-So for the feasibility of loop calculations, the 'renormalizable gauge', e.g., $R_{\xi}$ gauge, is favoured.
+For the feasibility of loop calculations, the 'renormalizable gauge', e.g., $R_{\xi}$ gauge, is favoured.
 Both EW and QCD can take this gauge.
-On the other hand, for the EW theory, one can also take a 'physical gauge', unitary gauge, where only the physical degrees of freedom present.
+On the other hand, for the EW theory, one can also take a specific 'physical gauge', unitary gauge, where only the physical degrees of freedom present.
 According to Weinberg \cite{wein73}, this gauge can be defined by imposing the condition of the scalar field relevant to its vacuum expectation value and the 'symmetry breaking'.
 Such a gauge may not be introduced for QCD.
-This does not matter as long as that all physical observables like decay width, scattering amplitude, etc., are the same for any gauges.
-However, recently, strong implication for the contrary case is recognized, based on the careful revisit on the $H \to \gamma \gamma$ decay width in the unitary gauge and $R_{\xi}$ gauge \cite{Wu:2017rxt,Wu:2016nqf,Gastmans:2015vyh,Gastmans:2011ks,Gastmans:2011wh}.
-The first indication of this fact is that calculations in the unitary gauge for loop diagrams should be extensively studied.
+This does not matter as long as that all physical observables like decay width, cross section, etc., are the same for any gauges.
+However, recently, possible implication for the 'contrary' seems recognized, based on the careful revisit on the $H \to \gamma \gamma$ decay width in the unitary gauge and $R_{\xi}$ gauge \cite{Wu:2017rxt,Wu:2016nqf,Gastmans:2015vyh,Gastmans:2011ks,Gastmans:2011wh}.
+The first indication of this fact is that calculations in the unitary gauge for loop diagrams should be extensively studied to eliminate any uncertainty.